Saturday 5PM – Sunday 8AM – 10:30 AM

 Remember these important things if planning to attend Mass:

 • 3 Masses each weekend at our regularly-scheduled times – 10:30 Mass will continue to be STREAMED.

 • Doors of the church will open 30 minutes prior to Mass start time.

 • Attendance in the sanctuary will be limited to 150.

 • Attendees are required to wear a face mask – the parish will not have masks for distribution.
 Please note!
 Cover both nose and mouth.

 • Ushers will seat you as you enter – to maximize seating capacity in the sanctuary.

-• Use only front Narthex doors for entry and departure.
+• Use only front Narthex doors for entry.

 • Collection baskets will be available as you enter for placement of your weekly offertory.

 • Communion will be distributed at the end of Mass.
 By hand is preferred—by tongue (by priest only) wait until last.
 You will then exit immediately following through the front church doors to avoid congregating in the narthex or in the front of the church.